 The correlation grid that pops up with the Graph Columns can be very interesting.
 First off, observe that it exhibits red along the diagonal—indicating the complete (r=1) correlation of any variable with itself (Run vs Run, etc).
 Block versus run (or, conversely, run vs block) is also highly correlated due to this restriction in randomization (runs having to be done for day 1 before day 2).
 It is good to see so many white squares because these indicate little or no correlation between factors, thus they can be estimated independently.

 For now, it is most useful to produce a plot showing the impact of blocks because this will be literally blocked out in the analysis.
-Therefore, on the floating Graph Columns tool click the button where Conversion intersects with Block as shown below.
+Therefore, on the Graph Columns tool click the button where Conversion intersects with Block as shown below.
 Then change Color By to Space Type.

-The graph visually shows there is not much of a difference between block 1 and 2.
-The points on Day 1 and Day 2 are both spread around about the same average value.
-Bear in mind that whatever the difference may be between blocks, it will be filtered out mathematically so as not to bias the estimation of factor effects.
+The graph visually shows there is not much of a difference between the centerpoint results for block 1 and 2.
+Bear in mind that this will be filtered out mathematically so as not to bias the estimation of factor effects.

-Change the Y Axis to Activity (by clicking down the column one box) to see how it’s affected by the day-to-day blocking (not much, either!).
+Change the Y Axis to Activity (by clicking down the column one box) to see how it’s affected by the day-to-day blocking (even less).

-You may also note there is a faded pink color in the box you clicked in the grid to get this graph, denoting a slight upward correlation as you go from left to right on the graph.
+You may also note there is a faded pink color in the box in the grid for this graph, denoting the slight upward correlation.

 Now let’s start analyzing the responses numerically.
 Under the Analysis branch click the node labeled Conversion.
 A new set of tabs appears at the top of your screen.
 They are arranged from left to right in the order needed to complete the analysis.
 What could be simpler?